 Enhance your employability

-At the School of Law, we are firmly committed to providing excellent opportunities for students to undertake practical work experience to enhance legal skills and their employability with the added benefit of making a real contribution to the Birmingham legal community.
+We are firmly committed to providing excellent opportunities for you to undertake practical work experience to enhance legal skills and your employability with the added benefit of making a real contribution to the Birmingham legal community.

 This is offered through the Birmingham City University Law Clinic.
-Students can become involved with the Law Clinic by taking one of the assessed modules as part of their degree, or by volunteering for one of the Law Clinic’s many other projects.
+You can get involved with the Law Clinic by taking one of the assessed modules as part of your degree, or by volunteering for one of the Law Clinic’s many other projects.
 There is a variety of opportunities for students in all years of study.

 We offer year-long placements.